Best Homeowners Insurance in Florida (2024)

 Average $23,427 $9,491 $8,608

-You’ll notice how the premiums for older homes with no wind mitigation in the leftmost column are extremely high.
+You’ll notice how the average Florida home insurance cost for older homes with no wind mitigation in the leftmost column are extremely high.
 Most companies won’t even insure especially old homes in South Florida without wind mitigation and wouldn’t offer such a policy, so they don’t reflect actual premiums but rather what rates would be given the conditions.

 Monroe County, which consists of the Florida Keys, has the most expensive home insurance rates in Florida.
 The small islands are extremely prone to wind and water damage.